Data Preparation and Import

 TSV (Tab-Separated Values)

 A file format where columns are separated by tab characters.
-File extension is typically .tsv or .txt.
+File extension is .tsv or .txt.

 Excel files (.xlsx) cannot be loaded directly.
 Save your spreadsheet as CSV from Excel's "Save As" menu.

-Character Encoding UTF-8 encoding is supported.
-When saving CSV from Excel, select "CSV UTF-8 (Comma delimited)" format.
+Character Encoding UTF-8, Shift-JIS, and EUC-JP encodings are supported.
+Encoding is auto-detected.
+When saving CSV from Excel, UTF-8 is recommended: select "CSV UTF-8 (Comma delimited)" format.

 File Structure